 The community has currently a strength of 35 member Navies:

 V-RMTC: Albania, Belgium, Bulgaria, Croatia, Cyprus, France, Georgia, Germany, Greece, Israel, Italy, Jordan, Malta, Montenegro, Netherlands, Portugal, Romania, Senegal, Slovenia, Spain, Turkey, Ukraine, U.K., U.S.A.;

-Other Navies have shown an interest to join the Community, namely: Ghana, Qatar, Australia, and Japan, while accession process for Cameroon and Ecuador is at the moment ongoing.
+Other Navies have shown an interest to join the Community, namely: Ghana, Qatar, Australia, and Japan.

 In the original Operational Arrangement, the Indian Navy has been indicated as